 DBHDS will ensure that all CSB Executive Directors, Developmental Disability Directors, case management supervisors, and case managers receive training on how to identify children and adults receiving active case management who are at risk for going into crisis.
-Training will also be made available to intake workers at CSBs on how to identify children and adults presenting for intake who are at risk for going into crisis and how to arrange for crisis risk assessments to occur in the home or link them to REACH crisis services; filing reference 7.5.
+Training will also be made available to intake workers at CSBs on how to identify children and adults presenting for intake who are at risk for going into crisis and how to arrange for crisis risk assessments to occur in the home or link them to REACH crisis services, filing reference 7.5.

 A web-based training on the Crisis Risk Assessment Tool was made available to all target CSB staff through the Commonwealth of Virginia's Learning Center (COVLC) on July 1, 2020.
-As of March 31, 2023, a total of 4,434 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
-This is an increase of 139 CSB/BHA personnel trained since the previous report.
+As of March 31, 2024, a total of 5,066 CSB/BHA staff have completed this training, with training occurring in all CSBs/BHA across the Commonwealth.
+This is an increase of 171 CSB/BHA personnel trained since the previous report.

-Additionally, a related compliance indicator speaks to the requirement of timeliness of training for intake workers and case managers: DBHDS will add a provision to the CSB Performance Contract requiring training on identifying risk of crisis for case managers and intake workers within 6 months of hire; filing reference 7.6.
+Additionally, a related compliance indicator speaks to the requirement of timeliness of training for intake workers and case managers: DBHDS will add a provision to the CSB Performance Contract requiring training on identifying risk of crisis for care managers and intake workers within 6 months of hire; filing reference 7.6.

-DBHDS completed a review of CSB staff that work with individuals with developmental disabilities to determine if targeted staff (e.g. intake workers, case managers) had completed this training within the required timeframe.
+DBHDS completed a review of CSB staff that work with individuals with developmental disabilities to determine if targeted staff (e.g. intake workers, case workers) had completed this training within the required timeframe.
 DBHDS requested and received employee information, including hire and separation dates (if applicable) for such employees from all 40 CSBs for any staff member that was employed on or after July 1, 2020.
 These employee data were compared to COVLC training data to determine the percentage of staff that had completed the training either within 182 days of their hire (for staff hired on or after 7/1/2020), or within 182 days of the training becoming required (for staff hired prior to 7/1/2020).
-DBHDS established "182 days" for comparison purposes as this reflects approximately 6 months (or half) of the year in days, as "6 months" is noted in the indicator.
+DBHDS established "182 days" for comparison purposes as this reflects approximately six months (or half) of the year in days, as "6 months" is noted in the indicator.
 Results of this comparison demonstrate the following:

-78% of staff completed the training within 182 days of their hire (for those employed on 7/1/2020 or after) or within 182 days of the training becoming required (for those employed prior to prior to 7/1/2020).
-This is an increase from FY22Q3 at 75%.

-85% of all staff completed the training (regardless of how long it took them to complete the training in comparison to their hire date).
-This is an increase from FY22Q3 at 76%.
+72% of staff completed the training within 182 days of their hire (for those employed on 7/1/2020 or after) or within 182 days of the training becoming required (for those employed prior to 7/1/2020).
+This is a decrease from FY23Q3 at 78%.
+82% of all staff completed the training (regardless of how long it took them to complete the training in comparison to their hire date).
+This is a decrease from FY23Q3 at 85%.